ga4gh/va-spec/docs/source/introduction.rst

 Implementing the VA-Spec
 ########################

 The VA Modeling Framework offers many modes for engaging with the VA-Specification.
 Some users will want to **adopt established standard profiles out-of-the-box**, others may want to **extend or refine an existing standard profile** for their use case, while others may want to **develop profiles for entirely new types of Statements**.
-The Quick Start Guide provides more information on these modes of use, and a decision tree to help adopters identify their best entry point into the VA Framework.

-The `Quick Start Guide <https://va-ga4gh.readthedocs.io/en/latest/quick-start.html>`_ provides more information on these **modes of use**, and a **decision tree** to help adopters identify their best entry point into the VA Framework.

-And this `Profiling Methodology guide <https://va-ga4gh.readthedocs.io/en/latest/profiling-methodology.html>`_  explains specific tasks and conventions involved in buidling VA Profiles.
+The Quick Start Guide provides more information on these **modes of use**, and a **decision tree** to help adopters identify their best entry point into the VA Framework.
+And this `Profiling Methodology guide <https://va-ga4gh.readthedocs.io/en/latest/profiling-methodology.html>`_  explains in detail the specific tasks and conventions involved in buidling VA Profiles.